 Over 850 species of plants are found within the bounds of Haleakalā National Park.
-Of these, over 400 species are native, or arrived without human intervention; over 300 species are endemic to Hawai'i, found only in the islands.
+Of these, over 400 species are native, or arrived without human intervention; and more than 300 plant species are endemic to Hawaiʻi- found nowhere else in the world.

 This astonishing diversity reflects the variety of climates and elevations that allowed plants to fill niches from dry alpine deserts to humid, salt-sprayed coastlines.
 Plant communities formed in some of the most unlikely dry deserts and lush rainforests.
 Ethereal silverswords, bird-pollinated geraniums, Seussian na'ena'e and mintless mints are a few of the amazing plants that evolved in the unique and diverse environment on Haleakalā.

 How could plant life establish and survive on these remote, barren, new islands?
 Likely a few plants arrived with the help of wind, wings (birds), and waves in the ocean carrying seeds long distances.
 Against these overwhelming odds a seed might arrive only to land at a site unsuited to its growth.
 Seemingly successful plant colonists tended to be aggressive, weedy, and capable of surviving in a pioneer habitat such as a lava fields, beaches, or bogs.
 It is believed that roughly one plant species was successfully established every 2,500 years.